 Multiple combat mission deployments at the company and field grade level, most recently as the operations officer of a Battalion Task Force prosecuting combat and counter-insurgency operations in support of Operation Iraqi Freedom (OIF V), Arab Jabour, Iraq.

-Studied and trained with intermediate level Army Officers, International Officers, Sister Service Officers, Civilian Law Enforcement Agencies, and Interagency leaders to operate in full spectrum Army, joint, interagency, and multinational environments as field grade commanders and staff officers.
+Studied, trained, and taught intermediate- and executive level Army Officers, International Officers, Sister Service Officers, Civilian Law Enforcement Agencies, and Interagency leaders to operate in full spectrum Army, joint, interagency, and multinational environments as field grade commanders and staff officers.

 LTC Eric J. Weis, Ph.D.